dariusnad/openspot-website/README.md

 1. cd to server
 2. run: ```nodemon ./index.js```

-# To start REACT app:
+# To start the application:
 1. cd to client
 2. run: ```yarn start```